-In this range you'll find spring-planting, autumn-planting and heat-treated varieties.
-Spring-planting varieties will give you a crop during June and July and autumn-planting varieties will be ready a few weeks earlier.
-Spring is such a busy time and planting onions and garlic in the autumn to overwinter gives you one less job to in spring!
+In this range you'll find spring-planting, autumn-planting onion sets and heat-treated varieties.
+Spring-planting sets will give you a crop during June and July and autumn-planting varieties will be ready a few weeks earlier.
+Spring is such a busy time and planting onion sets and garlic sets in the autumn to overwinter gives you one less job to in spring!
 Heat-treated onions are less likely to bolt (run to seed) on planting, which occurs particularly in red varieties.

 Onion 'Hylander' F1 Hybrid (Spring Planting)

 Spring Planting.
 Heat treated.Mildew problems are a thing of the past with Onion ‘Hylander’.
 This resilient F1 hybrid shows exceptional resistance to fungal disease, producing uniform, firm round bulbs of a pale brown colour.
 This reliable variety has been heat treated to reduce the risk of bolting.
 A late cropping onion, the bulbs can be lifted in July and August and store well for use throughout the winter months.Height: 45cm (18").
 Spread: 15cm (6").
 More info